Duke Blue Devils women's soccer: Honors and awards

 Michelle Cooper won the 2022 Hermann Trophy, becoming the first Duke women's soccer player to win college soccer's highest individual award.

 United Soccer Coaches All-Americans

 The Blue Devils have received 20 All-American honors, including eight first-team selections.

 All-ACC honorees

-The Blue Devils have received 105 All-ACC honors, including 50 first-team selections.
+The Blue Devils have received 106 All-ACC honors, including 50 first-team selections.

 Isis Dallis also won ACC Freshman of the Year in 1997.

 Coaching awards

-Duke has received seven awards for coaching.
+Duke has received eight awards for coaching.